NexPlayer/iOS-SDK/advanced.md

 The number of rows (2-4) of roll-up captioning, or zero if not in roll-up captioning mode.

 For CEA 608 closed captions, a roll-up display of captions is supported.
-If these captions are to roll up on the screen, captions will always begin by appearing in the base row indicated byrollupBaseRow, and will then roll up for the number of row set here.
+If these captions are to roll up on the screen, captions will always begin by appearing in the base row indicated by rollupBaseRow, and will then roll up for the number of row set here.

 This property indicates the number of rows to be rolled up and is a number between 2 and 4.

-This property as well asrollupBaseRow can be used to position the rows rolling up, and the property `timeSinceRollupStart` should be used to help animate the roll-up display, if animated independently.
+This property as well as rollupBaseRow can be used to position the rows rolling up, and the property `timeSinceRollupStart` should be used to help animate the roll-up display, if animated independently.

 #### - (unsigned long) timeSinceRollupStart [read], [nonatomic], [assign]